noaione/yuusha-shoukan-ln/sources/v10/chapter3.md

 I’ll just bathe her again after they’re done.
 Bell’s fur is one of my pride and joy.
 I bathe her often and never miss a day of brushing her, so her fur is shiny and fluffy.
-Thanks to that, her fur feels as comfortable to touch as those high-class futons,so I often lean against Bell for a nap.
+Thanks to that, her fur feels as comfortable to touch as those high-class futons, so I often lean against Bell for a nap.

 When I called out to her, Bell got up and slowly walked to the center of the garden, with an expression that seemed to say “It can’t be helped”.